buying-guide

 When to Upgrade from Your First Grill

 You will know it is time to upgrade when you consistently wish your grill got hotter, had more cooking space, or offered features like smoke infusion that your current model lacks.
 Most beginners outgrow a George Foreman within 6-12 months of regular grilling.
 The nonstick surface starts to wear, and you want better sear marks and more temperature control.
 That is normal and expected.
-When you upgrade, move to the Ninja Woodfire at $249 or the Char-Broil Patio Bistro at $199 depending on whether you value smoke flavor or infrared even-cooking.
+When you upgrade, move to the Ninja Woodfire or the Char-Broil Patio Bistro depending on whether you value smoke flavor or infrared even-cooking.
 Keep your starter grill as an indoor backup or give it to a friend who wants to start grilling.
 The investment in learning on a budget grill pays off because you will have the skills to get the most out of a better model from day one.
 See our under $300 guide and our under $500 guide for the full range of upgrade options.